Plans Panels deal with the larger, more complex or controversial applications or ones which have a wider significance to local communities.

 - the applicant (agent) or supporters of an application recommended for refusal - with a right to reply for objectors.

-Each side can speak for up to 3 minutes.
+Each side can speak for up to 4 minutes.
 If more than one person wishes to speak for either side, a spokesperson should be nominated.
 The deadline for notifying us that you wish to speak is 5pm on the Tuesday before the meeting.
+The Protocol for Public Speaking is available from the Documents part of the page.